Billy Crudup: Other work

-From 1998 to 2005, Crudup was the narrator for the U.S. television ad campaign "Priceless" for Mastercard.
+From 1998 to 2005, Crudup was the narrator for the U.S. television ad campaign Priceless for Mastercard.
 In the ads, the narrator (Crudup) lists the prices of two goods or services, then lists some third, intangible benefit gained from those purchases and concludes, "priceless".
 He said in 2005 that appearing in the ads "changed my life", in that they gave him the financial freedom to pursue the acting work that he wanted to do.

 He appeared as Zartan in the 2009 parody video The Ballad of G.I.
 Joe on the website Funny or Die.

 Personal life

 From 1996 to November 2003, Crudup was in a relationship with actress Mary-Louise Parker.
-She was seven months pregnant with their son, born in January 2004, when Crudup ended their relationship and began dating actress Claire Danes.
+She was seven months pregnant with their son, William Atticus Parker, born in January 2004, when Crudup ended their relationship and began dating actress Claire Danes.
 Crudup and Danes separated in 2006.
-Since 2017, Crudup has been dating Australian actress Naomi Watts after they met on the set of the Netflix drama series Gypsy.
+In 2017, Crudup began dating British actress Naomi Watts, after the two met on the set of the Netflix drama series Gypsy.
+The couple married in New York City in June 2023.
+In June 2024, Watts and Crudup celebrated their nuptials in a second ceremony surrounded by their family in Mexico.